-Below are two examples of Chinese scheelite from Xuebao Ding Ping Wu, Sichaun Province, China.
-The one on the right has a very atheistically pleasing setting of large crystals of scheelite embedded in muscovite.
-Sheelite fluoresces bright pale blue SW.
+Scheelite crystals on matrix from Traveresella, Italy.
+12.5 oz. and is 4.0 x 2.0 x 2.0 inches.
+Scheelite from Xuebao Ding Ping Wu, Sichaun Province, China, which has a very atheistically pleasing setting of large crystals of scheelite embedded in muscovite.

-Below is a beautiful Arizona piece.
+From the outside layer to the bottom, there is a golden barite crystal (fluoresces pale blue SW) in the center surrounded by a bed of calcite crystals all atop a SW white-fluorescing calcite.
+The piece is from Elk Mountain, Mead County, South Dakota.
+3.0 oz. and 2.5 inches wide.
 Arizona probably places third in nice fluorescent minerals after New Jersey and Quebec, Canada.
-This piece contains fluorite, calcite, and willemite from Castle Dome mine, La Paz County, Arizona.
+This piece contains fluorite, calcite, and willemite from the Hogen Mine, Wickenburg, Arizona.
 Fluorite fluoresces violet LW & SW, calcite fluoresces orange SW, willemite fluoresces green SW.

 Diopside and phlogopite from Pierrepont, New York.
 Diopside fluoresces bright pale blue SW, phlogopite fluoresces yellow-orange SW.

 A matrix of hyalite opal covered in spessertite brown-orange garnets from Le Cheng mine, Guang Dong, China.
 The hyalite fluoresces bright green SW.
-It weighs 1.8 oz and is 2.8 x 1.5 x 0.8 inches
+It weighs 1.8 oz and is 2.8 x 1.5 x 0.8 inches New Jersey Fluorescents, page 1

 More New Jersey Fluorescents, page 2